 Her heartbeat quickened unlike ever before.
 She would've hexed or cursed him, but her lips did not move.
 She couldn't control them.
 Her eyes would have welled with tears of fear, if she had any tears left to shed.
 All her sorrow had been for her mum and now she had nothing else to give this man she did not know.

 She was determined: he would not have it.
 He would not see her in pain.

-With her mouth set in defiance and her wand clutched in her left hand, Illyana ran for her room.
+With her mouth set in defiance, and her wand clutched in her left hand, Illyana decided to go to the closest room and Floo out of Macnair Manor.
 She pushed her body's limits.
 Malnourished and emotionally broken, Illyana ran for her life.